MCZbase/datashot_ee/README.md

 The path for the web application /ic/ is set in context-root in src/main/application/META-INF/application.xml in the datashot_ee project.

+### In glassfish

 You will need to set the database JDBC connection parameters in glassfish.
+The JDBC resource is expected to have the JNDI name
+mysql_localhost_lepidoptera (regardless of the actual DBMS), and you will need to set up a corresponding JDBC connection pool specifying the jdbc driver, url (e.g. jdbc:mysql://localhost:3306/lepidoptera), user, password, serverName, databaseName, and port (in JDBC Connection Pool Properties (Additional Properties).

+You will need to add the JMS topic: jms/InsectChatTopic and the corresponding JMS connection factory:
+jms/InsectChatTopicFactory